 Support: Every marketing channel needs somewhere to send people.
 Social media followers need a place to learn more.
 Ad clicks need somewhere to convert.
 Email subscribers need a destination for your links.

-Stability: Your website stays up 24/7.
+Stability: A solid site stays up 24/7.
 It doesn’t change based on algorithm updates.
-It doesn’t disappear when a platform shuts down.
+More importantly, it doesn’t disappear when a platform shuts down.
 It’s yours.
-That’s the way we build them.
+That’s exactly how we build them.

-Longevity: A good website keeps working year after year.
+Longevity: A well-built online presence keeps working year after year.
 Meanwhile, marketing tactics come and go.
 MySpace died.
 TikTok might be next.
-Your website remains.
+This one remains.

 Why Foundations Fail